newfold-labs/how-we-work/7-philosophy.md

 Due to the distributed or high-traffic nature of many of our codebases, micro-optimizations add up in scale and over time.
 The flip side of that coin is that unoptimized, unminified and unnecessary assets exponentially eat away at storage and bandwidth as our userbases scale.

-We don't optimize just for optimization sake, but we look for opportunities to prioritize our resources and give time back to users.
+We don't optimize just for optimization's sake, but we look for opportunities to prioritize our resources and give time back to users.

 ### Legacy code is value code

-Old code isn't inheriently bad code.
+Old code isn't inherently bad code.
 Old code has stood the test of time and created value for users and value for the organization.
 It may not be a foundation we can extend or build more off of, but that doesn't mean it wasn't good code when it was written and valuable code today.